Jade Plant Care: 7 Secrets to Keep Yours Thriving

 How to Read Your Plant

-Jade plants tell you when they need water—you just need to know the signs:
+Jade plants tell you when they need water — you just need to know the signs:

-• Slightly soft leaves: Time to water
+• Slightly soft leaves: time to water

-• Wrinkled, shriveled leaves: You’ve waited too long
+• Wrinkled, shriveled leaves: you’ve waited too long

-• Yellow, mushy leaves: You’re watering too much
+• Yellow, mushy leaves: you’re watering too much

 Seasonal Watering Guide